How to save energy – suggestions to avoid too high bills

 - Living in Milan, Useful info about Milan

-Helpful tips from mainly US students that we interviewed would have wanted to know before arriving Milan.
+Helpful tips from mainly US students that we interviewed, would have wanted to know, before arriving to Milan.

 I’d say the first thing, and this was some advice that I got before I came, and it was to learn a bit of Italian, as much as you can before you come.
 Even if you can’t learn enough to carry on any sort of conversation, like me, I had no foundation whatsoever, it’s good to learn the very basics because it’s a good way to make an impression on somebody, a first impression.